44-48 Newhey RoadMilnrowRochdale, OL16 4EGTel: 01706 641409

 APPOINTMENTS CAN ALSO BE BOOKED THROUGHOUT THE WEEK WITH THE NURSES FOR THE FOLLOWING CONDITIONS

 The Healthcare Assistant works under the supervision of the nurses.
-She can take blood, check blood pressure, test urine and carry out new patient medicals.
+She can take blood, check blood pressure, test urine, carry out new patient medicals and ECG's.

 If a GP or another member of our health care team believes you need hospital treatment or specialist care elsewhere, they will ask you where and when you would like to go.
 They can then, in most cases, book your appointment electronically whilst you wait.